dfurber/heroku_buddy/README.md

 ## Usage

 The basic workflow is that you set your heroku application name like so:

 	$ h app app_name

-And then you can run the following commands without having to specify your app name:
+And then you can run the other commands without having to specify your app name

+Commit and deploy:
 h deploy MESSAGE   Runs git add, commit, push origin master, and push heroku h secrets          Shares your app secrets in config/secrets.yml with your Heroku app h log              Tails the Heroku log file plus the last 200 lines